brimdata/zbpf/README.md

 # zbpf

+This repo contains a very lightweight, proof-of-concept for integrating Zed into BPF.
+The idea is to arrange for BPF to emit events and aggregates directly in the
-I took a stab at a quick and dirty prototype to see what it was like to emit BPF-collected data directly in the [super-structured Zed format](https://github.com/brimdata/zed/blob/zed-update/docs/formats/zdm.md) and stream updates live into a Zed lake.
+[super-structured Zed format](https://github.com/brimdata/zed/blob/zed-update/docs/formats/zdm.md)
+and stream updates live into a Zed lake.